-Professor Sunil Lakhani was elected to the BCT Board of Directors in July 2017.
+Professor Sunil Lakhani was elected to the BCT Board of Directors in July 2017 and was appointed Chair of the Board in September 2021.
 He is the Executive Director of Research and Senior Staff Specialist at Pathology Queensland and Head of the Breast Group, Centre for Clinical Research, University of Queensland, Brisbane, Australia.
 He is a clinical diagnostic pathologist and also heads a research team comprising scientists and clinicians, ensuring a translational focus to the program.
-His current research interests include lobular carcinoma and its variants, basal-like cancers and mechanisms and therapeutic developments of brain and distant metastases.
-He was Series Editor of the 4th Edition WHO Tumour Classification Monographs and Volume Editor of the WHO 4th Ed Tumours of the Breast (2012) and standing member of the Board for the 5th Edition (2017-2021).
-He is the recipient of the Distinguished Pathologist Medal, International Academy of Pathology; the BCT's Robert Sutherland Award for Excellence in Translational Research; and The Distinguished Fellow Award, The Royal College of Pathologists of Australasia.
-In 2017, he was elected Fellow of the Australian Academy of Health and Medical Sciences
+His current research interests include lobular carcinoma and its variants, basal-like breast cancers and mechanisms and therapeutic developments of brain and distant metastases.
+He was Series Editor of the 4th Edition WHO Tumour Classification Monographs and Volume Editor of the WHO 4th Ed Tumours of the Breast (2012) and standing member of the Board for the WHO 5th Edition (2017-2021).
+He is the recipient of the Distinguished Pathologist Medal, International Academy of Pathology (2015); the BCT's Robert Sutherland Award for Excellence in Translational Research (2016); The Distinguished Fellow Award, The Royal College of Pathologists of Australasia (2017) and The William L. Gerald Award, Memorial Sloane Kettering Cancer Center, New York USA (2021).
+In 2017, he was elected Fellow of the Australian Academy of Health and Medical Sciences.